0xBlockchainx0/token-wizard-test-automation/README.md

  - Wizard step#2: button Continue is displayed
  - Wizard step#2: user is able to open Step3 by clicking button Continue
  - Wizard step#3: Whitelist container present if checkbox "Whitelist enabled" is selected
+ - Wizard step#3: field minCap disabled if whitelist enabled
  - Wizard step#3: User is able to download CSV file with whitelisted addresses
  - Wizard step#3: Number of added whitelisted addresses is correct,data is valid
- - Wizard step#3: User is able to bulk delete all whitelisted addresses
  - Wizard step#3: User is able to bulk delete all whitelisted addresses
  - Wizard step#3: All whitelisted addresses are removed after deletion
  - Wizard step#3: User is able to add several whitelisted addresses one by one